-An allergic reaction occurs when a person’s immune system becomes hypersensitive to certain substances, such as foods, pollen, medications, or bee venom.
+An allergic reaction occurs when the immune system becomes hypersensitive to foods, pollen, medications, bee venom, and other substances.
+Exposure to these allergens can lead to swelling, hives, and other symptoms.

 A substance that causes an allergic reaction is called an allergen.
 Many allergens are everyday substances that are harmless to most people.
 However, anything can be an allergen if the immune system has a specific type of adverse reaction to it.